adeze/vscode-canvas/docs/user_stories3.md

 the generate button is also not resizing well when zoom it and  out, i mean when i zoom out the size of the button is to big that cover half of the node, the button should appean always on top of the node , also when moving the node, the button should move along it

+now lets make the nodes more asthetic and minimalistics, i mean perhaps like round edges,